r-xue/pipeline/doc/ways_to_run_the_pipeline.md

 ### Context-by-Stage

 The context content at individual stages can be pickled after the completion of each PL task.
 The [implementation](https://open-bitbucket.nrao.edu/projects/PIPE/repos/pipeline/commits/bf904d167c09c2f7a9e648ce3e30122185887586) is in `infrastructure.basetask` and will only be switched on if the pipeline is in the `DEBUG` (or lower) logging level.
-This feature works for both PPR and receipereducer runs.
+This feature works for both PPR and recipereducer runs.

 The path of pickled context files is: `output_dir`/`context_name`/`saved_state`/`context-stage*.pickle`, saved along with `result-stage*.pickle` which is always present in the same directory.